baggepinnen/LowLevelParticleFilters.jl/docs/src/neural_network.md

 # Adaptive Neural-Network training
-In this example, we will demonstrate hwo we can take the estimation of time-varying parameters to the extreme, and use a nonlinear state estimator to estimate the weights in a neural-network model of a dynamical system.
+In this example, we will demonstrate how we can take the estimation of time-varying parameters to the extreme, and use a nonlinear state estimator to estimate the weights in a neural-network model of a dynamical system.

 In the tutorial [Joint state and parameter estimation](@ref), we demonstrated how we can add a parameter as a state variable and let the state estimator estimate this alongside the state.
-In this example, we will try to learn a black-box model of the system dynamics using a neural network, and treat the network weights as time-varying parameters by adding them to the state.
+In this example, we will try to learn an entire black-box model of the system dynamics using a neural network, and treat the network weights as time-varying parameters by adding them to the state.

 We start by generating some data from a simple dynamical system, we will continue to use the quadruple-tank system from [Joint state and parameter estimation](@ref).